LBCrion/sfwbar/doc/sfwbar.rst

   "title" - title of a window.
 Returns <string>.
   "minimized" - minimized state of a window.
 Returns <number>.
   "maximized" - maximized state of a window.
 Returns <number>.
-  "fillscreen" - fullscreen state of a window.
+  "fullscreen" - fullscreen state of a window.
 Returns <number>.
   "focused" - focused state of a window.
 Returns <number>.

 WidgetId()
   Returns an ID of a widget invoking the action.
 Returns <string>.

 WidgetState([<id:string>,] <stateid:number>)
-  Returns a value of one of two widget `state` booelans.
+  Returns a value of one of two widget `state` boolean.
 The optional parameter `id` specifies an id of a widget to query.
 If omitted, the state of a widget calling the expression will be returned.
 The `stateid` parameter specifies which state variable to query (valid values are 1 or 2).
 Returns <number>.